-KBC Brussels, the first bank 100% dedicated to the Belgian capital, offers specialised services and advice for expats, including, exclusively, the option to open an account from abroad – a tremendously helpful service for people looking to relocate.
-Tomas Meyers, communications director at KBC Brussels, gives an overview of the payment culture in Belgium along with details on popular payment methods.
+Several banks offer specialized services and advice for expats.
+These include the option to open an account from abroad – a tremendously helpful service for people looking to relocate.
+Expatica, gives an overview of the payment culture in Belgium along with details on popular payment methods.

 Means of payment options in Belgium

 Belgium’s payment culture, very much like the nation itself, is diverse.
-If you’re moving to the country from abroad, you’ll find a wealth of options when it comes to transactions both online and in stores.
-Credit and debit cards are still the most common payment method overall, with the national Bancontact card used for a sizeable percentage of purchases, but newer forms of electronic payment and mobile payment are growing year by year.
-Cash purchases are still common, especially for small transactions, although a 2017 study by the European Central bank found that the number of cash transactions in Belgium is below the euro area average.
+If you’re moving from abroad, you’ll find a wealth of options when it comes to transactions.
+Credit and debit cards are still the most common payment method overall.
+The national Bancontact card is used for a sizeable percentage of purchases.
+However, newer forms of electronic payment and mobile payment are growing year by year.
+Cash purchases are still common, especially for small transactions.
+A 2017 study by the European Central bank found that the number of cash transactions in Belgium is below the eurozone average.

 The growth of e-commerce and m-commerce in Belgium

 There has been a surge in online shopping in Belgium in recent years.
-The country has one of the highest percentages of regular internet users in Europe and this is evident in retail statistics.
+The country has one of the highest percentages of regular internet users in Europe; this is evident in retail statistics.
 Online shopping in Belgium grew from €4.7 billion in 2012 to €9.6 billion in 2016 and was expected to exceed €10 billion in 2017.
-Currently around 17% of all spending in the country takes place online.
+Currently, around 17% of all spending in the country takes place online.

-Foreign retailers such as Amazon and the Dutch company Coolblue are popular sites for Belgian consumers, as well as Belgian online shopping sites such as Vente-Exclusive and Bel & Bo.
+Foreign retailers such as Amazon and the Dutch company Coolblue are popular sites for Belgian consumers.
+Belgian online shopping sites such as Vente-Exclusive and Bel & Bo are popular, too.
 But it’s leisure services that currently do the most online business.
-Tickets, accommodation reservations and holidays are frequently purchased by Belgian consumers over the internet.
+Tickets, accommodation, and holidays are frequently purchased by Belgian consumers over the internet.

 It’s not just internet shopping that has proved popular.
 M-commerce – shopping using a mobile device such as a smartphone or tablet – is also on the rise, particularly among the younger generation.

-Traditionalists and those who haven’t quite got to grips with the concept of virtual money will be pleased to know that good old fashioned cash is still popular on the streets of Brussels and for smaller purchases.
-It still makes up the majority of point-of-sale retail transactions offline, although is declining in popularity and 80% of young Belgians scarcely use cash nowadays according to studies.
+Traditionalists and those who haven’t quite got to grips with the concept of virtual money will be pleased to know that good old fashioned cash is still popular.
+It still makes up the majority of point-of-sale retail transactions offline.
+However, it’s declining in popularity and 80% of young Belgians scarcely use cash today.

-Credit cards such as Visa and Mastercard are a favoured form of payment with Belgians.
-They are used for 35% of online purchases, the largest share for any method, and are commonly used in retail stores and restaurants.
-You can get a credit card through your local bank.
+Credit cards such as Visa and Mastercard are a favored form of payment with Belgians.
+They make up 35% of online purchases, the largest share for any method.
+Credit cards are common in retail stores and restaurants.
+You can generally get a credit card through your local bank.

 Internet banking is the most common payment method for regular bill payments and money transfers.
-Most Belgian banks offer online banking, including KBC Brussels – where you can manage a range of payments and transfers.
+Most Belgian banks offer online banking, where you can manage a range of payments and transfers.

-PayPal is one of the leading players when it comes to online payments in Belgium, with 12% of the market share making it the third most popular online payment method (after credit cards and Bancontact).
+PayPal is one of the leading players when it comes to online payments in Belgium.
+It makes up 12% of the market share, making it the third most popular online payment method (after credit cards and Bancontact).